 Then to start, let’s follow the steps below to set up your shipping:

 - Go to Settings -> Shipping, add your shipping address to get an accurate shipping rates based on your location.

 - Create shipping zones so that you can ship to different regions, states, and countries.

 - Configure your shipment dimensions if you're using carrier-calculated shipping rates.
 Many carriers use volumetric weight (the height, weight, and depth of a package) to calculate shipping rates.

-- Create shipping rates for the shipping zones that you’ve created.
+- Then create shipping rates for the shipping zones that you've created.

 - Plan a shipping strategy that works best for your business.

-- Have a look at fulfillment services.
+- After that, have a look at fulfillment services.
 You need to decide who is going to ship orders, yourself or someone else.

 Step 5: Establish a payment provider

 To help customers make a payment easily, you need to set up a payment provider.
 The payment provider allows you to accept payments via credit card securely.
-Shopify offers its own payment provider (Shopify Payments) along with a wide range of supported third-party payment providers.
+However, Shopify also offers its own payment provider (Shopify Payments) along with a wide range of supported third-party payment providers.

 - Shopify payment:

 - From your Shopify admin, go to Settings > Payment providers.

-- Enter the requested information about your store and your banking details, and then click Save.
+- Then, enter the requested information about your store and your banking details, and then click Save.